How to Write Woodwind Arrangements

 How do you blend those different tone colours together, and also make the most each instrument?
-This blog will give you a few ideas.
+This blog will give you a few ideas on how to write woodwind arrangements with ease.

 From high to low, the standard woodwind section is flute, oboe, clarinet and bassoon.
 Here are Rimsky Korsakov’s (admittedly rather flowery) descriptions of each instrument: